maxwbuckley/DecisionAnalyticsProject/README.md

 ###MCDA Decision Analytics.

 This code implements a MCDA model through Python.
-It reads input data from a Google Spreadsheet which was generated using Google Apps Script using the code in generateform.js.
-This input form data is in likert scales measuring the users preferences in a pairwise manner.
+It reads input data from a Google Spreadsheet which was generated using Google Apps Script using the code in 'generateform.js'.
+This input form data is captured in Likert scales measuring both the direction and magnitude of the users preferences in a pairwise fashion.

 The output being a final decision tree with weights for the relative importance of the different factors in the decision.